-This inspection report is the inspector's summary of the limited visual examination of the readily accessible areas of the home, in accordance with the terms and conditions contained in the Pre inspection Agreement incorporated as part four of the inspection report.
-This inspection report will be emailed to the email address that you provide or a hard copy sent to the mailing address that you provide.
-The complete report should be reviewed and any questions or concerns brought forward to the inspector before close of escrow.
-The report is discussed below in random order and followed by general comments regarding the home's major systems and components.
-Part three contains important information regarding the inspection and some of its limitations and part four is a copy of the pre inspection agreement.
+This inspection report is the inspector's summary of the limited visual examination of the readily accessible areas of the home in accordance with the terms and conditions contained in the ASHI Pre inspection Agreement incorporated as part four of the inspection report.
+This inspection report will be emailed to the email address that you provide or a hard copy on request sent to the mailing address that you provide.
+The complete report should be reviewed and any questions or concerns regarding the inspection brought forward to the inspector before close of escrow.
+The report is discussed below in the specific comments and followed by general comments regarding the home's major systems and components.
+Part three contains important information regarding the major components of a home and some of the limitations and recommendations regarding them.
+Part four is a copy of a Pre- inspection Agreement that you were asked to read and sign.
 The inspection and report are performed and prepared for the sole, confidential and exclusive use and possession of the CLIENT.